JoannaBy/La-Segunda-Celestina/Golden Age Spanish plays corpus/README.md

 Sor Juana Inés de la Cruz.
 Amor es más laberinto.
 Our file does not contain the second act, because this one was written by Fray Juan de Guevara.

 Más triunfa el amor rendido.
 First act was written by Agustín de Salazar, whereas second and third act were written by Juan de Vera Tassis.
 Therefore, it is separated in two files.

+## Format

+All the plays are offered in TXT format.
+Accotations have been removed.